abdullah-all-naim/client-project/README.md

-# Paid Project
+# Paid Task

-This is just a simple react application.
-It is just the home page.
-I have to design this homepage according to client requirements.
+This was a paid task from one of my clients.This is the homepage of his website.
+I have to design this according to client requirements given in the figma file.
+It is just a simple react application.

 ## Technology Used :